The moose is one of the largest animals in North America and is common in some regions, including Canada and Alaska.

 As per all other mammals, the moose cannot breathe underwater but must hold its breath.
 A moose can hold its breath underwater for up to 1 minute.

-Moose mate once in a year, occurring from September to October.
+Moose mate once a year, occurring from September to October.
 The males, otherwise referred to as bulls, are polygamous.
 This means that given the opportunity, they will mate with more than one female.

 During mating time, both males and females call out for each other using vocalizations.